 The RFD77402 uses an infrared VCSEL (Vertical Cavity Surface Emitting Laser) TOF (Time of Flight) module capable of millimeter precision distance readings up to 2 meters.
 It’s also part of SparkFun’s Qwiic system, so you won’t have to do any soldering to figure out how far away things are.

-The Qwiic VL53L1X time of flight sensor is capable of several modes, as well as having a range of 4M.
+The Qwiic Distance Sensor - VL53L1X is a time of flight sensor that is capable of several modes, as well as having a range of 4M.
+It's cousin VL53L4CD is also a time of flight sensor with similar characteristics but it has a range of about 1.3M.
 Let's hook it up and find out just how far away that thing over there is.

 Getting Started with the A111 Pulsed Radar Sensor